 Coral reef ecosystems are my primary study subject and I study them from the level of communities down to individuals to connect community-level biochemical diversity to individual fitness.
 I use a diverse suite of tools including field collections and experiments, untargeted metabolomics, biochemical assays, gene expression profiling, and machine learning.

 My ongoing and future projects include:

 Communities: Mapping the distribution of biochemicals across the peak of marine species diversity and distinguishing the contributions of macrobes and microbes to biochemical diversity.

 Species and Populations: Profiling the biochemical reactions that organisms are capable of carrying out to determine how they create biochemical diversity, then determining (1) how reactions vary in space and time and (2) which reaction is the most common on Earth.

 Generations: Resolving how differences in the characteristics of offspring determine their environmental tolerance and figuring out whether there are universal rules for how offspring characteristics change in response to environmental change.

 Engineering Communities: Uncovering the biological components required for a healthy coral reef community (large organisms, microbes, viruses, etc.) then fostering that community on artificial reefs and floating structures to conserve natural reefs and feed malnourished people

-I received a Ph.D. in Marine Biology from Scripps Institution of Oceanography (SIO) at UC San Diego, an M.S. in Oceanography from SIO, and a B.S. in Biology from the University of Vermont.
-I recently was a Postdoctoral Researcher at San Diego State University and the Smithsonian Natural History Museum.
-I am currently the Sarah and Daniel Hrdy Visiting Fellow in Conservation Biology at Harvard University.
+I received a Ph.D. in Marine Biology from Scripps Institution of Oceanography (SIO) at the University of California San Diego, an M.S. in Oceanography from SIO, and a B.S. in Biology from the University of Vermont.
+I was a Postdoctoral Researcher at the Smithsonian National Museum of Natural History and San Diego State University, and I am currently a Research Associate in Organismic and Evolutionary Biology at Harvard University.